justinsisley/mercenary/readme.md

 ### Environment Configuration

-A special environment configuration file named __config.js__ is also created.
+A special environment configuration file named __mercenary.config.js__ is also created.

-When created for the first time, __config.js__ will contain default values for all of mercenary's configurable properties.
-Mercenary is also capable of adding more configurable properties as they become available, and will non-destructively patch the local __config.js__ file as needed.
+When created for the first time, __mercenary.config.js__ will contain default values for all of mercenary's configurable properties.
+Mercenary is also capable of adding more configurable properties as they become available, and will non-destructively patch the local __mercenary.config.js__ file as needed.

 Now that Mercenary is configured, it's time to build your application.